wp-plugins/darkonyx-plugin-for-wordpress/readme.txt

 DarkOnyx Video Player for Wordpress plugin is an unique, but yet very powerful bridge that connects both solutions into a single, powerful media platform.
 Manager your videos, channels, playlists, settings and ad-campaigns with just a few clicks.

 = DarkOnyx Key Features =
-- Two identical video players based both on Adobe Flash & HTML5 technology,
+- Both flash video player and html5 video player in a single solution,
 - Full support for all mobile devices, including iPhone, iPad, and Android based smartphones and tablets,
 - Customizable player interface with over 50 parameters,
-- External Multi-Channel Playlist based on HTML/CSS3
+- External Multi-Channel Playlist based on HTML/CSS3,
 - Support for multiple video delivery methods including: Pseudo-Streaming, RTMP, YouTube & Dailymotion,
 - Support for multiple ad-types including pre-roll, post-roll, text/image overlays and pop-ups,
 - Advance sharing features with direct Facebook & Twitter integration,